 The desire to improve people’s lives and fight climate change inspired Ktunaxa energy champion Marty Williams to propose a large scale solar farm in his home community of ʔaq̓am – a project he’s been working on for more than 10 years.
 I listened to his story while attending Clean Energy BC’s Generate 2019 conference.
 I’ll be interested to know if you feel the same conflicting emotions of inspiration and anger after you hear it.

-Ktunaxa territory encompasses a vast stretch of land in what we call the Kootenays.
+Ktunaxa territory stretches across the East Kootenays.
 It’s an almost indescribable place comprising broad valleys and high peaks with beautiful intermontane plains.
-Ktunaxa territory is where the Columbia, the most important river west of the Great Divide, originates.
-It’s also the breadbasket for British Columbia’s hydro-electric generation system.
-Half of all the electrical power produced in B.C. comes from the Kootenays.
+It’s where the Columbia, the most important river west of the Great Divide, originates.
+It’s part of the breadbasket comprising British Columbia’s hydro-electric generation system.
+Half of all the electrical power produced in B.C. comes from the Columbia system.

 British Columbians have derived huge benefits from, and may even feel a sense of pride in, the tremendous amount of stored hydro power we control.
 That’s probably because it didn’t cost us our land or livelihoods.
-When we travel through Nakusp, Revelstoke or Nelson today we see majestic lakes, huge slow-moving rivers and impressive dams.
-Ktunaxa elders like Marty see underwater graves, flooded village sites, unuseable hunting territories and rivers without salmon.
+When we travel through the valleys of the Columbia we see majestic lakes, huge slow-moving rivers and impressive dams.
+First Nation’s elders like Marty see underwater graves, flooded village sites, unuseable hunting territories and rivers without salmon.

 A chance for climate justice